AndiFelix/dhbwhdh-mensaplan-parser/README.md

 # Mensaplan-Parser for DHBW Heidenheim Menus
-PDF Parser for the DHBW Heidenheim Menus (Studentenwerk Ulm)
+PDF Parser for the DHBW Heidenheim Menus (Studierendenwerk Ulm)

 ## 1. Installation